Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 According to them, we are different.

-We are not as entitled to life on this planet as other creatures, because we destroy it.
+We are not as entitled to life on this planet as other creatures because we destroy it.

 But how can we destroy it when we're no different than the lowest life forms?

-We can't even stop a rain shower.
+We can't even stop a rain shower, but we can destroy the climate.

-And how with barbecue Pits and automobiles, particularly SUVs.
+With barbecue pits and automobiles, particularly SUVs.

 It's absurd.